 - Scroll down to the Alexa Account section.

 - Scroll down the History panel till you find your item.
 In my case, this started with me adding the task.

 - Click the selected item.
 You can see the dialog between us.

 - To hear the recording, click the play button.

-In the dialog above, you can see I spoke two commands as did she.
+In the dialog above, you can see I spoke two commands, as did she.
 I’ll chalk this miscue to the background kitchen noise.
-I did laugh when I heard what I actually said as I stumbled a bit.
-In this case, the Alexa voice recognition wasn’t perfect, but neither was I.
+However, I did laugh when I heard what I actually said as I stumbled a bit.
+The Alexa voice recognition wasn’t perfect in this case, but neither was I.